-That I found the Acme Coffee Roasting Company is entirely down to my friend Karen, who, as a Bay Area native, was bombarding me with suggestions as I drove north up Highway 1/Route 101 on my recent trip to the USA.
+That I found the Acme Coffee Roasting Company is entirely down to my friend Karen, who, as a Bay Area native, was bombarding me with suggestions as I drove north up State Route 1/US 101 on my recent trip to the USA.
 However, finding the Acme Coffee Roasting Company is not as straightforward as it seems.
 To start with, it’s not on Palm Avenue, whatever the address says.
 It’s actually off Contra Costa Street, which runs between Broadway and Palm Avenues, and it’s in an honest-to-goodness parking lot!

 I really did do a double-take when I pulled in, but I trust my friends and, sure enough, there, at the back of the lot, was a low-slung building, looking for all the world like a garage, but housing the very lovely Acme coffee counter.

 There’s really not a lot to the coffee counter.
 While there is some seating, it’s more of a drive up, get out, order coffee, get coffee, then drive away again operation, so takeaway cups predominate (fortunately, I had my trusty Ecoffee Cup with me).
 There is some seating though, if you want to linger, and a selection of china cups if you’re drinking espresso (so I didn’t need my Kaffeeform cup, which I also had with me).

 The coffee counter is behind a roll-up door, which in turn is protected by a plastic lean-to structure with a corrugated plastic roof and doors at either end.
 This houses a small table and two stools if you want to sit in (I did) or there are two pairs of chairs outside facing the parking lot, one pair on either side of the lean-to.
 The actual space consists of nothing more than a counter with some retail shelves to either side, leaving the focus firmly on the coffee.